Frequently Asked Questions

 * We are unable to promise that the 3D ultrasound images you receive will be comparable to those you see on our website, or that we will meet your expectations.
 The 3D ultrasound photos we are able to obtain are fully dependent upon your baby’s gestational age, placenta position, amount of fluid around babies face, and mother’s body habitus.
 We will make every effort to obtain the best images of whatever parts your baby will show us.
 We do offer a return visit for a $50.00 tech fee charge only, for this fee we will offer you another session of whichever package you originally paid for.

-- It is not recommended to do FULL FACE SHOTS between 26 to 31 weeks babies are most often not head down and we cannot obtain good face photos.
+- It is not recommended to do FULL FACE SHOTS between 20 to 31 weeks babies are most often not head down and we cannot obtain good face photos NOTE: We will try for 10 minutes then you have 2 choices to pay a $35 Fee and return on another day to try your package again when baby is more cooperative or you may finish out your full session.

 You can schedule a Actual Gender Determination with us as early as 16.5 weeks or a Nub Theory Reading as early as 13.5 weeks please see the Appointment Information and Guest Policy located on our home page to read over the differences between these to options.